CrossRef/event-data-user-guide/event-data-manual.md

 In addition, when they are displayed in an HTML page, they can be hyperlinked. **The Crossref DOI Display guidelines specify that a DOI should be a hyperlink**.

 Some services, such as Twitter, automatically link URLs.
 Some services, such as Wikipedia, provide tools that make linking the default, although there are still unlinked DOIs.

-Generally, Event Data will only find links in HTML that are correctly linked using a URL.
+**Generally, Event Data will only find links in HTML that are correctly linked using a URL.**

-### Publisher Domains {#concept-publisher-domains}
+### Landing Page Domains {#concept-landing-page-domains}

+CED maintains a list of the domain names that belong to Landing Pages.
+This is called the ['domain-list' Artifact](#artifact-domain-list).
+It consists of around 15,000 domains that belong to Publishers.
+It is automatically generated but manually curated.
+Some Publishers create DOIs that resolve to domains such as `youtube.com`.
+These domains produce a large amount of false-positives.
+They also belong to organisations, such as YouTube, who have no involvement in scholarly publishing, which makes it unlikely that it would be impossible to extract data for them in any case.
+For these reasons, domains of this type are manually removed from the list.

+This list is used for some sources as an initial pre-filter to indenfity URLs that might be Landing Pages.

+The Artifact is updated on a regular basis.
+For more information see ['domain-list' Artifact](#artifact-domain-list).

 ### Pre-filtering Domains {#concept-pre-filtering}

+The ['domain-list' Artifact](#artifact-domain-list) Artifact is used for pre-filtering event sources such as Twitter, Reddit and Wordpress.com.

+When an Agent of this type connects to a data source it will conduct a search for this domain list.
+In the case of Twitter that means constructing a ruleset that includes all domains.
+In the case of Reddit and Wordpress.com it means conducting one search per domain.
+This initial filter returns a dataset which mentions one of the domains that is found to contain Landing Pages.
+From this pre-filtered dataset the Agent then examines each result for Events.

+Every Agent that uses the `domain-list` Artifact includes a link to the version of the artifact they used when they conducted the query.

+## Data Aggregator vs Provider

+The NISO Code of Conduct describes an 'altmetric data aggregator as':

+> Tools and platforms that aggregate and offer online events as well as derived metrics from altmetric data providers (e.g., Altmetric.com, Plum Analytics, PLOS ALM, ImpactStory, Crossref).

+CED is an 'aggregator' by this definition.
+We offer 'online events' but we **do not provide metrics**.
+For some Data Sources that originate within Crossref, CED is also a 'Provider' according to the NISO definition.

 ## Duplicate Data {#concept-duplicate}

+When an Event occurs in the wild it may be reported via more than one channel.
+For example, a blog may have an RSS feed that the Newsfeed agent subscribes to.
+It may also be included in a blog aggregator's results.
+In this case the action of publishing the blog post might result in two Events in CED.

+It is important that CED reports events without trying to 'clean up' the data.
+The Evidence pipeline ensures that every input that hsould result in an Event, does result in an Event.

 ## Evidence First {#concept-evidence-first}

+TODO

 ## Occurred-at vs collected-at {#concept-timescales}